Processing Description

 Step 2 – DCR configuration and data provisioning

-The Controller approves the DCR configuration for the audience insights use-case with all other parties involved.
+The Controller approves the DCR configuration for the audience insghts use-case with all other parties involved.

 The functionality of the DCR is pre-configured for audience insights by Decentriq.